rh-mobb/documentation/content/docs/rosa/ansible-rosa/index.md

 rosa_egress_vpc_cidr: "10.10.0.0/24"
 ```

-As mentioned previously, we are going to override the above default variables with ones that are relevant our scenario in this case, i.e. ROSA with PrivateLink and Transit Gateway, and to do so, we will be running the variables specified from <code>./environment/transit-gateway-egress/group_vars/all.yaml</code> instead:
+As mentioned previously, we are going to override the above default variables with ones that are relevant to our scenario, and in this case it would be ROSA with PrivateLink and Transit Gateway, and to do so, we will be running the variables specified from <code>./environment/transit-gateway-egress/group_vars/all.yaml</code> instead:

 ```bash
 rosa_private_link: true